-During 2015 and since, Banque Accord SA has been restructuring FCT Oneycord compartment 1 (new prospectus, new rating).
+In 2015 and since, Oney Bank SA has been restructuring FCT Oneycord compartment 1 (new prospectus, new rating).
 Its lifetime has been extended to September 2019.

-New receivables were sold in September in the amount of €724 million.
-This fund is wholly owned by Banque Accord SA.
+This fund is wholly owned by Oney Bank SA.
 The transferred debts arise from revolving credit.
 The compartment will be topped up throughout its life by new eligible debts as well as by drawing on the debts that have already been securitised.

 FCT Oneycord 1 is controlled.